Sentience-Framework/database/README.md

 - Drop constraint (Not supported in SQLite)

 # Why Sentience as your database implementation

+Ever used a database, and suddenly you realize that you're missing a functionality?
+With Sentience Database, you don't have to worry about that.
+When a database doesn't support a feature, Sentience does its best to emulate this feature.
+Such examples are:

+- MySQL gets support for returning (with ->lastInsertId('') set)
+- SQLite gets support for regular expressions
+- Firebird, OCI, and SQLServer, get on conflict resolution support

 Sentience wasn't made to be a drop-in replacement for Eloquent or Doctrine, rather, it attempts to borrow doctrines and best practices from Golang (mainly inspired by the simplicity of [Bun ORM](https://bun.uptrace.dev/)), but with the extra abstractions for where conditions, conflict resolutions, and joins.